maneesh-chouksey/p1_navigation/README.md

 Follow the instructions in Navigation.ipynb to get started with training your own agent!

 ## Learning from Pixels
-In the project, your agent learned from information such as its velocity, along with ray-based perception of objects around its forward direction.
-A more challenging task would be to learn directly from pixels!

 This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view.
 (Note: Udacity students should not submit a project with this new environment.)